jundalisay/superblist/content/en/research/smith/wealth-of-nations/book-5/chapter-3i.md

 - Even when the same taxes were levied as exactly as possible everywhere, they would not produce a revenue proportional to the population size.

 In a poor country, the consumption of the principal commodities subject to customs duties and excise is very small.

 In a thinly inhabited country, smuggling opportunities are very great.

 The consumption of malt liquors among the lower class in Scotland is very small.

-    The excise on malt, beer, and ale there produces less than in England in proportion to= the population, and
+The excise on malt, beer, and ale there produces less than in England in proportion to:
+- the population, and
-        the rate of the duties.
+- the rate of the duties.

 The duty on malt is different because of a supposed difference of quality.

 In these particular branches of the excise, there is not much more smuggling in the one country than in the other.